Gobichettipalayam: Demographics

-Administration
+Administration and politics

-Gobichettipalayam Municipality was constituted on 1 October 1949 as III grade as per G.O.
-Ms. No. 1948 (Local Administration Department) dated 12 August 1949 with effect from 1 October 1949 and was elevated to Grade II as per G.O.
-Ms. No. 194 (Local Administration Department) dated 10 February 1970 and to first Grade with effect from 1 October 1977 as per G.O.
-Ms. No. 1532 (R.D & L.A.), 21 September 1977, and to Selection Grade as per G.O.
-Ms. No. 238 (MA&WS), 2 December 2008.
+The town is administered by the Gobichettipalayam Municipality.
+The municipal body was constituted on 1 October 1949 and was elevated to Grade II on 10 February 1970.
+It was later upgraded to first Grade on 1 October 1977 and Selection Grade on 2 December 2008.
+In 1952, the municipality under then chairman G. S. Lakshman Iyer, was amongst the foremost in the country to have abolished manual scavenging.

-Politics

-The town elects a Member to the legislative assembly.
-It is currently represented by education minister K. A. Sengottaiyan of AIADMK.
-Gobichettipalayam was a parliamentary constituency until 2009 and was replaced by the newly formed Tirupur constituency during delimitation by Election Commission of India.
-After the delimination, Gobichettipalayam assembly constituency is part of the Tirupur constituency.
+The town elects a Member to the Tamil Nadu legislative assembly.
+It is currently represented by K. A. Sengottaiyan of AIADMK.
+Gobichettipalayam was a parliamentary constituency until 2009 when it was replaced by the newly formed Tirupur constituency during delimitation by Election Commission of India.
+After the delimination, Gobichettipalayam assembly constituency became part of the Tirupur constituency, which is currently represented by K. Subbarayan of Communist Party of India.

 Transport

-The municipality of Gobichettipalayam has 67.604 km of roads of which 6.6 km is owned by the State Highways Department.
-The town is well connected by roads with the following arterial roads connecting with other major towns:

-State Highway 81, State Highway 15, State Highway 15A.
-The Tamil Nadu State Transport Corporation has a depot and was in possession of 1,218 buses as of 31 March 2005.
-Originally known as Jeeva Transport Corporation (JTC), it came into being by the bifurcation of Cheran Transport Corporation and later became part of Coimbatore division of TNSTC.
+The municipality has 67.604 km of roads of which 6.6 km is owned by the State Highways Department.
+The town is well connected by roads with the major arterial roads including State Highway 81, State Highway 15, State Highway 15A.
+The Tamil Nadu State Transport Corporation operates a depot as a part of the Coimbatore division of TNSTC.
 Buses ply to all major towns and cities within Tamil Nadu and neighboring state of Karnataka.
 KSRTC buses also connect to the town due to its proximity to Karnataka.

 The nearest major railway station is Erode Junction located 38 km from the town.
 A proposal to construct a railway line connecting Mysore with Erode via Gobichettipalayam was mooted during the British rule in 1915.
 Four official surveys were made in 1922, 1936, 1942 and as recently as 2008, but the plan failed to take off due to the concerns of railway line passing through the Sathyamangalam Wildlife Sanctuary.
 The nearest airport is Coimbatore International Airport, located 74 km from the town.
-The airport has regular flights from/to major domestic destinations and international destinations like Sharjah and Singapore.
+The airport has regular flights from/to major domestic destinations and international destinations like Sharjah, Colombo and Singapore.